top of page

 Hydroquinone

-Hydroquinone is a strong inhibitor of melanin production, meaning that it prevents dark skin from making this substance, which is responsible for skin colour.
-Research has shown hydroquinone and tretinoin to prevent sun or hormone induced melasma.
+Hydroquinone is a strong inhibitor of melanin production, meaning that it prevents dark skin from making this melanin, which is responsible for skin colour.
+Research has shown hydroquinone and tretinoin can be used to prevent sun or hormone induced melasma.

 Kojic Acid